 I am not at home presently where all my files are.
 I will not return there until April 5th.
 I will be glad to update you on everything I have on my g grandfather when I return, including photos of him and his wife.
 Apparently he had some kind of breakdown and was placed in Western State Hospital in Staunton, Va where he died.
 According to my aunt who is in her 90's she said there was foul play suspected as when he died, they went to Staunton.
 They did not have enough money on them to bring his body home.
 When they went back to get him, nobody knew where he had been buried.
 So his body is somewhere on the grounds of Western State Hospital.
 Just a little tidbit I thought you might enjoy reading about.

-Charles . had two children, Mabel I ona Willis(never married). and Flora Octavia Willis (my grandmother), she married Alfred Marion Johnson, had 3 children, Willis Walden Johnson (never married), died at 30 yrs of age.
-Mabel Caroline Johnson(married Charles Womer Olinger), and Fannie Belle Johnson (my mother). if you need more info than this such as dates I can supply them to you on my return home.
+Charles . had two children, Mabel Iona Willis (never married). and Flora

+Octavia Willis (my grandmother), she married Alfred Marion Johnson, had

+3 children, Willis Walden Johnson (never married), died at 30 yrs of age.

+Mabel Caroline Johnson (married Charles Womer Olinger), and Fannie Belle supply them to you on my return home.
 Bettie